PavanCyborg/Quantum-Algorithms-Benchmarking/CPU/BraKet/README.md

 ### 5. **Noise Parameters :**

 This section consists of noise parameters that are added for performing benchmarks in their presence.
 These noise parameters are only applicable when executing the benchmarks with **'braket_dm'** simulator.

+   - To Know more information about Noise parameters in Braket, please go through [this repository](https://github.com/amazon-braket/amazon-braket-examples/blob/main/examples/braket_features/Simulating_Noise_On_Amazon_Braket.ipynb)

 ### 6. **Fidelity Calculations :**